 What role do you play in the making of a Lone Pine Record?

 “I choose the artists, organize the studio sessions, assemble the musicians, and produce the records.
 I exert a certain amount of creative input in the process, but always respect the artist’s vision.
 It’s a very collaborative approach.”

 Where did the name Lone Pine Records come from?

 “We used to live right above Lone Pine Canyon.
 Lone Pine Records is intimately related to our experience of living in the town of Wrightwood.
 This location is where the label was realized and our first two albums were recorded.
-Sometimes I feel our artists are like Lone Pines…their music stands on it’s own.. its unique.
-Some of our artists never wanted to be musicians, their playing was just a private extension of themselves.
+Sometimes I feel our artists are like Lone Pines…their music stands on it’s own.. its unique, an extension of themselves.
 Lone Pines…each to their own, but intrinsically connected to the forest to which they belong.
 But I don’t spend too much time thinking about it, mainly it’s a tribute to the place where LPR was born.”

 How did the idea from Topanga come into being in Wrightwood?